akshayverma/gif-cutter-chrome-extension/README.md

 1. Clone the repository and
 2. Goto chrome://extensions and load unpacked extension and load this.

-End with an example of getting some data out of the system or using it for a little demo

-## Running the tests

-Explain how to run the automated tests for this system

-## Credits
+## Built With
+* Vanilla JS - Used vanilla js to extract out png images in the time window chosen by the user by casting the frame into html5 canvas.

-* [GIFEncoder](https://github.com/antimatter15/jsgif) - The framework used for consolidating pngs into GIF.
+* [GIFEncoder](https://github.com/antimatter15/jsgif) - Used gifencoder for consolidating PNG images into GIF.

 ## License